Creditor Side Restructuring Investment BankingUpdated:

 As you likely already know, there are two distinct sides to restructuring investment banking: debtor side and creditor side.

-Large restructuring investment banks - like PJT, HL, Evercore, Lazard, etc. - will take on both debtor and creditor restructuring mandates.
+Large restructuring investment banks - like PJT, Houlihan Lokey, Evercore, Lazard, etc. - will take on both debtor and creditor restructuring mandates.